ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ![Concept of Target-Value-List](img/target-value-list_concept.png)

 ### General states:
-Every role has the following three states:
-* **ADDITIONAL_INFO**: *array* - an array of datapoints, that will be displayed at the bottom of the info-dialog
-* **BATTERY**: *boolean* - when true or *number* - when less than 10%, a little battery-empty-icon will be displayed
-* **ERROR**: *boolean* - when true, a little exclamation-mark-icon will be displayed
-* **UNREACH**: *boolean* - when true, a little wireless-icon will be displayed
+#### STATE and LEVEL

-Almost all roles have a STATE- and/or a LEVEL-state.
+Almost all roles have a **STATE**- and/or a **LEVEL**-state.
 In most cases this represents the main function of the device.
 You can assign io-broker-states of the following types to it:
 * *boolean* - if possible, it will be translated to a senseful text like 'on/off', 'opened/closed' or similar.
 If you click on the icon of a tile it tries to toggle the boolean (for example to turn a light on or off).
 If it is not read-only it will generate a flip-switch in the dialog
 * *number* - will be displayed with its corresponding unit and generate a slider in the dialog
 * *string* - a text to be displayed